 - a.
 Culinary Skills and Management

 - b.
 Licensed Practical Nursing

 - c.
-Nuclear Engineering Technology
+Nursing

 - d.
-Nursing

-- e.
 Respiratory Therapy

 Criteria used in selecting students for these programs are stated in Procedure 3.00(a).

 5. Guest Student Admission

 Guest students must present a completed MCCC Application for Admission and a Guest Application form.
 The form is available in the Admissions and Guidance Office and must be completed by the student and the registrar and/ or dean's office of the college or university that he/she is currently attending.
 This form is required each semester the student enrolls at MCCC.